youngjjju/youngjjju/README.md

 ## ⚙️ Embedded Systems Projects

 *I am currently focusing on embedded systems and IoT development.
-Below are my embedded projects (more coming soon!)*
+More projects will be added soon!*

 ### 🚗 [Project Title Placeholder]
 *(Add your embedded projects here as you complete them)*